mmichlin66/mmichlin66.github.io/mimcss/guide/mimcss-guide-custom-properties.md

 Yes, style definition classes can contain properties that are not CSS rules.
 Since these classes are regular TypeScript classes, they can contain any type of properties and methods - static or instance.
 When Mimcss processes a style definition class (during a call to `$use` or `activate` function), it creates an instance of the class and goes over its properties.
 All properties that don't represent CSS rules are simply ignored by Mimcss; however, their values can be used by any rules.

-When creating constants you can use either static or instance properties; however, since in most cases there will be only single instance of each type definition class created, our recommendation is to use instance properties as it is easier to work with them.
+When creating constants you can use either static or instance properties; however, since in most cases there will be only single instance of each type definition class created, our recommendation is to use instance properties as they are easier to work with.

 Here is an example of specifying constants in a style definition class: